Mopinion-com/mopinion-sdk-android/README.md

 For more information, please visit [MaterialComponents implementation steps](https://material.io/develop/android/docs/getting-started).

-### On API versions < 26 O (Oreo)
+### Java Time API Support

-This SDK implements Java LocalDateTime, which is not available on lower versions of Java 8 APIs, to be able to use it, you will have to apply the desugar plugin to your build.gradle (App module) as the following:
+This SDK uses java.time APIs (such as LocalDateTime) for handling date and time logic.
+While Android added support for java.time starting from API 26 (Oreo), full support without desugaring is only available from API 33 (Android 13) and above.
+If your app supports devices with API < 33 (which most apps do), you need to enable core library desugaring in your build.gradle to ensure compatibility:

 ```groovy
 defaultConfig {
     // Required when setting minSdkVersion to 20 or lower